13 Uncertainty

 - Model uncertainty

 - To minimize model error, choose an appropriate inductive bias in modeling.
 Strongly constraining the model class and testing a few hyperparameters will result in a high bias.
 Choosing too broad a model class and unconstrained hyperparameter search will result in high variance.
-To minimize uncertainty, use your domain knowledge to constrain your model search to a minimal but sufficiently expressive model class to capture the dependency in the data and plausible hyperparameter settings (Semenova et al. 2024).
-In water supply forecasting, it is recommended to include physical constraints because they constrain the appropriate model class and consequently reduce model uncertainty (Fleming, Vesselinov, and Goodbody 2021).
+To minimize uncertainty, use your domain knowledge to constrain your model search to a minimal but sufficiently expressive model class to capture the dependency in the data and plausible hyperparameter settings [28].
+In water supply forecasting, it is recommended to include physical constraints because they constrain the appropriate model class and consequently reduce model uncertainty [29].

 - Data uncertainty

 - Collect multiple labels for an instance to minimize the expected data error in the face of label noise.
-If it is feature noise, either try to reduce the noise through improved measurement or replace the feature with an equally predictive but less noisy feature.
+If there is feature noise, either reduce the noise through improved measurement or replace the feature with an equally predictive but less noisy feature.
 For example, move a snow sensor from a mountain area with a lot of skiers to a quieter area.

-- If the problem is missing data, investigate the cause of the missingness: in many cases, the missingness can be counteracted by a more careful measurement.
-Like replacing an unreliable sensor.
+- If the problem is missing data, investigate the cause of the missingness: in many cases, the missingness can be counteracted by a careful measurement, like replacing an unreliable sensor.
 If the missingness cannot be counteracted, consider removing the feature.

 Say you have studied the sources of uncertainty, quantified them, and perhaps even minimized them.
 Of course, you want to interpret the values in your uncertainty estimates as true probabilities.
 But there is often a problem with these “probabilities”.
 The fact that your uncertainty estimate has a 90% confidence does not necessarily mean that the actual probability is 90%.
 Probabilities can be miscalibrated – the estimated probabilities don’t match the true outcome probabilities.